Loading...

 The Korn Ferry Tour is the single primary developmental tour for the PGA Tour.
 The top 30 on the Korn Ferry Tour points list at the end of the regular season earn PGA Tour cards for the following season.
 Three wins in one season triggers an immediate battlefield promotion mid-year.
 The Korn Ferry Tour regular season runs January through August with around 26 events; the Korn Ferry Tour Finals (a separate fall series alongside PGA Tour FedEx Cup Fall events) historically determined an additional batch of cards, though the structure has been revised in recent seasons.
 Players who lose PGA Tour status fall back to Korn Ferry with priority based on prior earnings.

-They mostly don't — that's the honest answer.
+They mostly don't.
+That's the honest answer.
 Most mini-tour pros lose money on a season.
 Entry fees on tours like MLGT, APT, and Outlaw run roughly $700–$1,200 per event, prize money concentrates heavily in the top 5–10 (winner shares typically $5,000–$30,000 depending on field), and a full season of travel, lodging, caddie, and equipment runs $40,000–$80,000.
 The pros who succeed at this level either (a) have sponsorship covering expenses, (b) play teaching, fitting, or club ambassador work in the off-season, or (c) cash regularly enough on a tier-1 mini tour to break even.
 The mini-tour grind is a 2–4 year bet on reaching Korn Ferry Tour Q-School Final Stage.
 Most never get there.

 A full Korn Ferry Tour season runs roughly $80,000–$150,000 in personal expenses for a player without sponsorship.
 Breakdown: caddie ($1,500–$2,500 per event plus 5–10% of earnings × 25 events), travel and lodging ($25,000–$45,000), entry fees (most KFT events have no entry fee for full members, but Monday qualifiers and pre-tournament events add up), equipment and ball reps when not contracted, and a coach / fitness / mental support team.
 Many KFT players carry sponsor packages from the start of the year covering most or all expenses in exchange for a share of earnings.